sbarex/SourceCodeSyntaxHighlight/README.md

 - On macOS earlier than 12 Monterey, soft word wrap with RTF engine reacts when the window is enlarged but not when it is reduced.
 - Icons of the custom file format are disabled on Catalina (cause an application freeze).
 - In `RTF` mode the colors may be slightly lighter than what is set (probably due to the different handling of color profile).
+- Typescript `.ts` format cannot be handled because is reserved by macOS and associated to the mpeg video stream format.

 ## Note for developers
 Starting from macOS 10.15.0 Catalina the `qlgenerator` APIs are deprecated.